-What types of conduct constitute acts of insurance bad faith?
+What types of conduct constitute acts of insurance bad faith in Florida?

 The Florida Civil Remedy Statute provides a list of potential forms of conduct that might constitute bad faith:

-If an insurer engages in any of the following acts with sufficient frequency to be considered a general business practice, these adjustment or payment practices may amount to bad faith:
+If an insurer engages in any of the following acts with sufficient frequency to be considered a general business practice, these practices may amount to bad faith:

-- Failing to establish practices or engage in an adequate investigation of claims
+- Failing to engage in an adequate investigation of claims

 - Inadequate or untimely communications with an insured